Trump Frenemy Bo Dietl Wants to Be Your Mayor

 Dietl retired from the police force in 1985 to become a private detective and public personality, known for a demeanor that’s like Joe Pesci, if Joe Pesci were an auctioneer.
 He’s an oval-shaped man who speaks in a macho lilt, his often outrageous words emerging at a disorienting machine-gun pace.
 He was a fixture on Don Imus’s radio show and on Fox News until the exit of Roger Ailes, whom he worked for as a PI (Imus was also a client).
 Now, at 66, he’s attempting to recast himself as a politician.

 I asked Dietl if he’d ever said anything racist before.
 “Probably!” he said, without pausing, and then he offered: “And I’ve probably used the N-word!
-You gotta remember something, I was a detective and a cop in the 1970s.”
+You gotta remember something; I was a detective and a cop in the 1970s.”

 He explained that maybe in that environment, he’d said it in a bar, or he’d said it back to “black officers” who said it to him (Dietl is German and Italian).
 “I’ve used that word, back probably in the 1970s.
 So I mean, in reality, if you’re asking me, I’ll answer honestly: maybe I used it.
 Would I use it now?
 No. Political correctness has changed.
 That’s why I’m offended when I use this thing, as far me saying a racial comment about his wife, and I said, to SHAR — SHARMAYNE — whatever her name is, I can’t pronounce it right.
 The point is: I respect her as a lady, I respect her as the First Lady, I respect her.”

-Note: This post was updated to include Dietl’s comments on the nature of his work for Bannon and Ailes, and his reasons for taking Vesele.